CIMAN01/Video-App-Interface-Java-Example/README.md

 ## How to use interfaces (contracts) to achieve a loosely-coupled design:

-### The following app example shows how to decoupling classes by coding against interfaces and then injecting a dependency via the constructor in Java.
+### The following app example shows how to decouple classes by coding against interfaces and then injecting a dependency via the constructor in Java.

 ### Some of the benefits of using interfaces includes:
 - Being able swap implementations on the fly.